 Advantages and Disadvantages of a Virtual Workforce

 At first glance, actually seeing what’s going on in your business seems like the best approach to running a growing company.
-But more small businesses are now creating virtual teams that work remotely—in many cases hundreds or thousands of miles away from each other.
+More small businesses are now creating virtual teams that work remotely—in many cases hundreds or thousands of miles away from each other.

 Is this a good idea to meet your business needs?
 Perhaps; here are some of the key advantages to establishing a virtual workforce:

-- Lower overhead costs.
-If you run your company virtually, you don’t have to worry about leasing office space, buying furniture, paying for utilities, etc. And even if you establish a main office with just a few employees, you won’t need to lease nearly as much office space.
+Lower overhead costs.
+If you run your company virtually, you don’t have to worry about leasing office space, buying furniture, paying for utilities, etc. Even if you establish a main office with just a few employees, you won’t need to lease nearly as much office space.

-- More satisfied employees.
-Because of a need or desire for flexible hours, more talented employees than ever are looking for jobs where they can work from home.
+More satisfied employees.
+Talented employees now more than ever are looking for jobs where they can work from home due to the need or desire for flexible hours.
 This gives you more opportunities to hire talented team members who might not otherwise be able or willing to work for you.

-- Higher scalability.
+Higher scalability.
 With a real office, increasing your staff often requires moving into a larger office space.
-But with a virtual team, you can scale up your business without worrying about how much more square footage you need.
-And there’s no need to worry about increased power, heating, and air conditioning costs.
+However, with a virtual team, you can scale up your business without worrying about how much more square footage you need.
+There’s no need to worry about increased power, heating, and air conditioning costs.

 There are, however, some potential pitfalls to consider when deciding whether to create a virtual workforce.
 These include: